 With numerous malicious phishing incidents and online fraud, consumers are concerned with identity theft and would like reassurance that the site they are entering their personal data into can be trusted.
 If consumers feel the site is not trusted and their personal information is unencrypted, they will leave the site and take their transactions to another vendor.
-Entrust EV Multi-Domain SSL Certificates will help increase consumer confidence by displaying prominent and consistent trust indicators while consumers are conducting online transactions.
-Now the lock is now at the top of the browser window instead of the bottom, and if a website has an Entrust EV Multi-Domain SSL Certificate installed, the address bar color will display green and will display the identity of the site and the name of the certificate authority to let the consumer know they can shop with confidence.
+Entrust EV Multi-Domain SSL/TLS Certificates will help increase consumer confidence by displaying prominent and consistent trust indicators while consumers are conducting online transactions.
+Now the lock is now at the top of the browser window instead of the bottom, and if a website has an Entrust EV Multi-Domain SSL/TLS Certificate installed, the address bar color will display green and will display the identity of the site and the name of the certificate authority to let the consumer know they can shop with confidence.

 A broad range of business entities are now eligible for EV certificates:

 Private Organization: A non-governmental legal entity (whether ownership interests are privately held or publicly traded) whose existence was created by a filing with (or an act of) the Incorporating Agency in its Jurisdiction of Incorporation.

 Government Entity: A government-operated legal entity, agency, department, ministry, or similar element of the government of a country, or political subdivision within such country (such as a state, province, city, county, etc).

 Business Entity: Any entity that is neither a Private Organization nor a Government Entity.
 Examples include general partnerships, unincorporated associations and sole proprietorships.